Table of Contents

 A disinformation term coined by anti-contraception advocates with no medical meaning.
 Any device or substance that prevents implantation is contraception.
 In this misdefinition, “chemical abortion” is being used as a substitute for “contraception.”
 This term should not be used.

-Pregnancy ✅ (medically accurate term; neutral term)
+Pregnancy ✅(medically accurate term; neutral term)

-The gestational stage medically begins at implantation, during which a person carries a growing fetus in their uterus.
+The gestational stage that medically begins at implantation, during which a person carries a growing fetus in their uterus.
 Note: Many health care providers date a pregnancy from the time that a pregnant person has had their last menstrual period, for the purpose of calculating a due date.
 However, this is not the same as when pregnancy has medically begun.

-The Pregnancy Process ✅ (medically accurate term; neutral term)
+The pregnancy process ✅(medically accurate term; neutral term)

 Refers to the entire process of becoming and being pregnant.
 This is distinct from the specific gestational stage of when a pregnancy medically begins, detailed above.

-“Restorative Reproductive Medicine” ⚠️ (non-medical term; not neutral).
+“Restorative reproductive medicine”⚠️ (non-medical term; not neutral).

 This is a political term used in some legislative proposals that refers to non-IVF fertility approaches.
 It uses Catholic-affiliated fertility programs and is not a substitute for IVF.

-“Unborn human being” ⚠️ (non-medical term; not neutral)
+“Unborn human being”⚠️ (non-medical term; not neutral)

 Do not use.
 This is not a medical phrase.
-This phrase is used by groups and policymakers that oppose abortion and contraception to advance “fetal personhood”-style legislation that would ban most forms of contraception and IVF.
+This phrase is used by groups and policymakers who oppose abortion and contraception to advance “fetal personhood”-style legislation that would ban most forms of contraception and IVF.